chadnoyes/chadnoyes.github.io/README.md

 - Integrated the traverse with the existing LabVIEW data acquisition system.
 #### Engineering Challenges
 - Six-week schedule from concept to operational hardware.
-- Structural stiffness while minimizing probe size.
-- Operation in a hypersonic wind tunnel environment.
+- Designing a compact traverse mechanism that fit within the limited space of the hypersonic wind tunnel test section.
+- Designing a traverse lid assembly that maintained the vacuum integrity of the test chamber while supporting the traversing mechanism.
+- Balancing structural stiffness with a low-profile design.
+- Completing the project within a limited research budget.
-- Mechanical, electrical, and software integration with the existing DAQ system.
+- Mechanical, electrical, and software integration with the existing LabVIEW DAQ system.
-- Repeatable positioning within the wind tunnel.
+- Achieving repeatable probe positioning within the wind tunnel.
 #### Manufacturing & Build
 - Pitot probe manufactured via commercial 3D printing.
-- Remaining hardware machined and assembled in the PHASE laboratory machine shop.
+- Worked with labrotory machine shop for remaining manufacturing.
 - Integrated stepper-driven traverse, mounting hardware, and instrumentation.
-- Installed and commissioned in the hypersonic wind tunnel.
+- Performed final assembly and integration of the entire traverse system.
 #### Results
 - Successfully deployed for hypersonic testing.
 - Captured inflow survey measurements throughout the test section.